• Skip to main content

 He was Gilbert Murray, the young Professor of Greek.

-Murray had recognised Buchan’s aptitude for the classics and had given him extra tuition and in due course encouraged him to apply for a place at Oxford University.
+Murray had recognised Buchan’s aptitude for the classics and had given him extra tuition.
+In due course encouraged him to apply for a place at Oxford University.

 In 1901, the young Scot went to South Africa to help in the country’s reconstruction after the Boer War.